A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Interior Boundary Conditions

-For a codimension-one surface $\S$ the Jacobian of the closest point function, $\J_{\cp_{\S}},$ is the projection operator onto the tangent space of $\S$ for points on the surface \cite{Marz2012, King2017}.
-Therefore, the eigenvectors of $\J_{\cp_{\S}}$ are the surface normal $\n_{\S}$ and two tangent vectors.
+For a codimension-one manifold $\S$ the Jacobian of the closest point function, $\J_{\cp_{\S}},$ is the projection operator onto the tangent space of $\S$ for points on the manifold \cite{Marz2012, King2017}.
+Therefore, for a surface in $\mathbb{R}^3$, the eigenvectors of $\J_{\cp_{\S}}$ are the manifold normal $\n_{\S}$ and two tangent vectors.
 However, two arbitrary tangent vectors of $\S$ will not suffice; we need the tangent $\t_{\C}$ along $\C$.

-A curve $\C\in\mathbb{R}^3$ has codimension two.
+The curve $\C\in\mathbb{R}^3$ has codimension two.
 The corresponding Jacobian for $\C$, $\J_{\cp_{\C}}$, is likewise equivalent to a projection operator onto the tangent space of $\C$~\cite{Kublik2016}.
 However, the eigenvectors of $\J_{\cp_{\C}}$ only provide a unique tangent vector $\t_{\C}$, since the normal and binormal to $\C$ can freely rotate around $\t_{\C}$.
-Hence, we compute the surface normal $\n_{\S}$ from the eigendecomposition of $\J_{\cp_{\S}},$ while $\t_{\C}$ is computed from the eigendecomposition of $\J_{\cp_{\C}}.$
+Hence, we compute the manifold normal $\n_{\S}$ from the eigendecomposition of $\J_{\cp_{\S}},$ while $\t_{\C}$ is computed from the eigendecomposition of $\J_{\cp_{\C}}.$

 Second-order centred FDs in $\Omega(\S)$ are used to compute $\J_{\cp_{\S}}$.
 The Jacobian $\J_{\cp_{\S}}$ is only equivalent to the tangent space projection operator at points on $\S$.
 Therefore, a CP extension must be performed to obtain the projection operator at all points $\x_i \in \Omega(\S)$, i.e., $\J_{\cp_{\S}}(\x_i) = \J_{\cp_{\S}}(\cp_{\S}(\x_i))$.
 In the discrete setting, the CP extension is computed with the same interpolation discussed in Section~\ref{sec:discrete_setting}.
 The Jacobian of $\cp_{\C}$ is computed similarly over $\Omega(\C).$